Updated: Aug 18

 The remnants of more autumnal fruits (such as pomegranates) were discovered by archaeologists in 1990 and 2001.
 About the same time, it was reported that the remains of victims of the eruption were noted wearing heavier clothing more appropriate for later in the year.
 Furthermore, large earthenware storage vessels laden with wine at the time of their burial by Vesuvius implies the eruption occurred after the year's grape harvest and wine making.

-In 2007 a study of prevailing winds in Campania showed that the southeasterly debris pattern of the first-century eruption is quite consistent with an autumn event, but inconsistent with an August date.
+In 2007 a study of prevailing winds in Campania showed that the south-easterly debris pattern of the 1st-century eruption is quite consistent with an autumn event, but inconsistent with an August date.
 During June, July, and August, the prevailing high-altitude winds flow to the west meaning the volcanic debris would have been carried in the wrong direction to bury Pompeii.

 2. The eruption froze the sauce right at the moment when the fish was left to macerate.
 No batches of finished garum were found, since the liquid evaporated in the heat from the eruption.